optixsolutions/laravel-media/README.md

 }
 ```

-Now when a media item is attached to the "gallery" group, you'll be able to retrieve the converted image like so:
+Now when a media item is attached to the "gallery" group, a converted image will be generated.
+You can get the url of
+the converted image as demonstrated below.

 ```php
 // The thumbnail of the first image in the gallery group